Wind turbines look like airplane propellers running

 times the wingspan of an eagle) multiply the wind's force like

-a gentle breeze is enough to make the outer edges of the blades turn
+a gentle breeze is often enough to make the blades turn around.

-A typical wind turbines is 85 meters (280 feet) off the
+A typical wind turbine nacelle is 85 meters (280 feet) off the

 ground—that's like 50 tall adults standing on one another's shoulders!
 There's